WEBCAST EVENT and LIVE in London: MASTERCLASS – Therapy for Autistic Girls and Women, 20 January 2023

 If attending live, morning tea and lunch are provided

-All attendees will be given access to the recording for 60 days after the event (accessed via the Member Dashboard)
+All attendees will be given access to the recording for 60 days after the event (accessed via the Member Dashboard).
+A once-off 30-day extension is available.
+See our FAQs for further information.

 Certificate of Attendance (upon request)